 Code language: Swift (swift)

-At this point we have an observable object named SpeedSetting and two views that reference an environment object of that type, but we have not yet initialized an instance of the observable object.
-The logical place to perform this task is within the parent view of the above sub-views.
-In the following example, both views are sub-views of main ContentView:
+At this point, we have an observable object named SpeedSetting and two views that reference an environment object of that type.
+Still, we have not yet initialized an instance of the observable object.
+The logical place to perform this task is the parent view of the above sub-views.
+In the following example, both views are sub-views of the main ContentView:

 struct ContentView: View {